 How to fix Jet ski acceleration problem.

 If a rock or stick is left jammed between the impellor jet and the seal you will get damage.
 This wear causes loss of pump pressure and cavitation, thus loss of speed.

-You can feel and sometimes hear the cavitation as it will vibrate bad and you won’t move very vast.
+You can feel and sometimes hear the cavitation as it will vibrate badly and you won’t move very vast.
 As soon as you feel cavitation you must get the Jet-ski onto land or the trailer for inspection.
 These groves will cause cavitation and loss of jet pump pressure.

 Tools needed to fix objects jammed in the impeller jet.